- Healthy Places

-The Snohomish Health District has created a Partially Cooked Finfish Consumer Advisory handout.
+The Snohomish County Health Department has created a Partially Cooked Finfish Consumer Advisory handout.

 Inspection Report Notification (Code section 08350(11))

-Establishments must post the most recent routine food safety inspection report from the Snohomish Health District or post information on how the consumer can obtain this information from the District.
-This can be done by posting your 2023 permit, which will have new language on it about accessing inspection reports.
+Establishments must post the most recent routine food safety inspection report from the Snohomish County Health Department or post information on how the consumer can obtain this information from the Health Department.

-The Snohomish Health District has also created a View Inspection Report poster with a QR code that customers can use to look at the inspection report.
+The Snohomish County Health Department has also created a View Inspection Report poster with a QR code that customers can use to look at the inspection report.